 Retained earnings represent the accumulated net income or losses, net of any dividend distributions and other capital adjustments.
+The Company considers the requirements of Section 42 of the Revised Corporation Code for its retained earnings.
+It addresses any excess over paid-in capital stock after permissible appropriations or restrictions under the said section, in the current or succeeding periods.
 Appropriated retained earnings represent that portion which is restricted and therefore not available for any dividend declaration.